My personal reasons to not run my Nginx reverse-proxy inside Docker

 The reverse proxy is a "singleton service".
 It is the entry point to everything.

-That said I've never had the need to spin up another instance.
-If I need to I have a bash script and rsync
+That said, I have never needed to spin up another instance.
+If I need to, I have a bash script and rsync the configuration file from my project directory to the server.

 Summary